shailesh1729/tisp/book/metric_spaces/topology.md

 [Reflexivity]

 1. Let $d$ be an arbitrary metric on $X$.
-1. Then, $d \sim d$ since it induces same topology.
+1. Then, $d \sim d$ since it determines same topology.

 [Symmetry]